alexandru/alexn.org/_posts/2017-01-30-asynchronous-programming-scala.md

 ---
 title: "Asynchronous Programming and Scala"
 tags:
+  - Asynchrony
   - Best Of
+  - Concurrency
+  - Multithreading
   - Scala
-  - Asynchrony
-  - Concurrency
 description:
   Asynchrony is everywhere and it subsumes concurrency.
 This article explains what asynchronous processing is and its challenges.
 image: /assets/media/articles/nondet.png